AI experimentation is high risk, high reward for low-profile political campaigns

 Cook’s opponent, Republican state Rep. Steven Sainz, said he thinks Cook “hides behind what amounts to a robot instead of authentically communicating his opinions to voters.”

-“Local-level elections will be so much more challenging because people will be attacking,” said Zelly Martin, the report’s lead author and a senior research fellow at the university’s Center for Media Engagement.
+“Local-level elections will be so much more challenging because people will be attacking,” said Zelly Martin, the report’s lead author.
 “And what recourse do they have to fight back, as opposed to Biden and Trump who have many more resources to fend off attacks?”

-There are immense differences in staffing, money and expertise between down-ballot campaigns — for state legislator, mayor, school board or any other local position —- and races for federal office.
-Where a local campaign might have just a handful of staffers, competitive U.S. House and Senate campaigns may have dozens and presidential operations can balloon to the thousands by the end of the campaign.

-The campaigns for Biden and former President Donald Trump are both experimenting with AI to enhance fundraising and voter outreach efforts.
-Mia Ehrenberg, a spokesperson for the Biden campaign, said they also have a plan to debunk AI-generated misinformation.
-A Trump campaign spokesperson did not respond to the AP’s questions about their plans for handling AI-generated misinformation.

 “In politics, people are always going to push the envelope a bit to be effective,” he said.
 “We had no idea how significant it would be.”